fhiso/legacy-format/serialization-redux.md

 ## Structures and pseudo-structures

-A dataset consists of **structures**; as part of encoding as a string, these are augmented by a set of **pseudo-structures**, structure-like constructs that are not part of the data model.
+A dataset consists of **structures**; as part of encoding as a *string*, these are augmented by a set of **pseudo-structures**, structure-like constructs that are not part of the data model.

 ### Structures   {#Structure}